n8n-io/n8n-docs/docs/doc2/onboarding.md

 ### Reviewing Extracted Results

-If an document is not automatically processed, it will be stopped for manual review.
+If a document is not automatically processed, it will be stopped for manual review.
 This means you will need to edit or approve fields the system wasn't confident on, or couldn't find.

 To review extracted results: